chimericdream/worldofpannotia.com/src/_prestige_classes/blackguard.md

       This bonus lasts as long as the threat is immediate and apparent.

       **Spell Resistance (Ex):** If the blackguard's character level is 19th or higher, the servant gains spell resistance equal to the blackguard's level + 5.
-To affect the servant with a spell, another spellcaster must get a result on a caster level check (1d20 + caster level) that equals or exceeds the servant's spell resistance.
+To affect the servant with a spell, another spellcaster must get a result on a caster level check ({% die_roll 1 20 0 %} + caster level) that equals or exceeds the servant's spell resistance.
 ---